German Shepherd puppies are incredibly playful. The way you play with them while they’re still small…

 Remember, your new puppy has been taken from the only family it knew, and you are now their new family.
 You don’t want your puppy to go from having its mother and littermates to being alone all day right away.
 That first week home was a good week of bonding with Allie.
 It helped her feel comfortable with her new life and allowed me to really get to know my new beautiful energy filled puppy.

-The best tip for a smooth transition when bringing your German Shepherd puppy home is to begin crate training as soon as possible.
+The best tip for a smooth transition when bringing your German Shepherd puppy home is to begin crate training and potty training as soon as possible.
 As a breed prone to separation anxiety, you want to give your GSD a zone to feel safe, comfortable, and content to be on their own.

 While the initial steps of crate training can be time-consuming, it can make the difference between a dog that is a joy to own, and one that can never be left on their own – so, be the dog parent your pooch deserves and put the time in!